allista/hangar/README.md

 What is better for science: a series of unmanned probes, or a full-scale mission carrying light scouts and landers packed with scientific equipment, that is able to process all the data on site?
 If you prefer the latter, use a hangar.
 It will automatically balance the payload and provide the ease of refilling of scientific vessels.

+###Bringing a rover to the moon or other planet###

+If you want to get your rovers to other planet or moon easily, without complex vessel designs for its transportation, use Rover Lander.
+Bring it with you, as a part of a ship with a rover in its belly.
+Undock it, and... land!
+Just like that.

 ###Rover storage for colony###

 When establishing a colony rovers are often needed.
 They help to find a good spot, move colony modules around, tug a not-so-perfectly landed supply ship...
 But as colony grows and matures they become less and less used.
 Some of them may be disassembled for spare parts, but some are better to have around that one time when something suddenly goes wrong.
 To preserve them better while clearing the area use ground hangar, so when the need arise they were filled, fixed and fully operational.